 Immediate Care & Primary Care Practice located in Cicero, IL, Roseland, IL, Little Village, IL, and North Lawndale, IL

 According to the Centers for Disease Control and Prevention, nearly 25 million Americans are living with asthma.
 If you’re among them, you understand how quickly an attack can occur, and how important it is to have access to prompt and exemplary care.
-Dr. Ruchir Thakkar at Cermak Immediate Care, in Cicero, Illinois and Berwyn, IL, provides such care to help you breathe easier -- literally and figuratively.
+Dr. Ruchir Thakkar at Cermak Immediate Care in Cicero and Roseland in Chicago, Illinois, provides such care to help you breathe easier -- literally and figuratively.
 He does this with a calm manner and compassion in your time of need.
 To schedule an appointment, visit the website or contact the office by phone.

 Asthma is a chronic disease characterized by inflamed airways and difficulty breathing.
 In people who have asthma, the air pathways that lead to their lungs (the bronchi and bronchioles) become swollen and produce mucus.
 This prevents these people from breathing easily.

 The condition is as serious as it is common, bringing more than 2 million Americans to the emergency room each year.
 There’s no cure for asthma, but treatment can make it easier to live with the condition and prevent life-threatening attacks from occurring.

 Asthma is common across all age groups.
 Some men and women develop asthma as adults, and those over the age of 40 are at an elevated risk.
 Children can also develop asthma, and researchers believe that the rate of childhood asthma is more than twice where it was in 1980.

 Asthma tightens the bands of muscle that wrap around your airways, reducing the space for air to move freely to and from your lungs.

 Asthma creates inflammation in your bronchial tubes.
 Swollen airways make it difficult to breathe properly, and place undue strain on your lungs.